 Newbies Constantly Get the Order Wrong

 The root of this problem is quite simple.
-An astonishing number of small business owners simply don’t understand the difference between sales and marketing – so they just lump it all together.
+Many small business owners simply don’t understand the difference between sales and marketing – so they lump it all together.

 “What does Mary do again?”